apache/mesos/docs/monitoring.md

 ### Observability Metrics

-This section lists all available metrics from Mesos slave nodes grouped by category.
+This section lists all available metrics from Mesos agent nodes grouped by category.

 #### Resources

-The following metrics provide information about the total resources available in the slave and their current usage.
+The following metrics provide information about the total resources available in the agent and their current usage.

 <table class="table table-striped">
 <thead>